KerfuffleV2/repugnant-pickle/README.md

 start at offset `327445248` in the Torch file, or if you access the specific file `archive/data/0` in the Torch ZIP, it would start at `327378944`.

+It worked on the `.pth` and `.pt` LLM models I have.

+Source: Trust me bro.

 ## Usage